Fields: Religious Fundamentalism Is A Mental Disease

 3)Interesting quote using Ignatius Loyola (and for the purpose of this I will leave out the blatant disrespect of leaving off the his title and then referring him as “Iggy”).

-Despite the fact that this quote has zero relevance to the stated premise of your article unsubstantiated assertions and is the exact opposite of current theories of the cause of OCD it actually opens your irrational argument to more holes then I think you have the capability to handle.
-Or did I miss something and you believe that the proximate cause of OCD is from some kind of indoctrination that is manifested on children before the age of seven?
+articleunsubstantiated assertions and is the exact opposite of current theories of the cause of OCD it actually opens your irrational argument to more holes then I think you have the capability to handle.
+Or did I miss something and you believe that the proximate cause of OCD is from some kind of indoctrination that is manifested on children before the age of seven?4) Since you introduced St. Loyola’s quote to the duscussion, I pose this question to you: if you use the application of the quote for reasons that are devoid of religion, does that justify the method?

 Mr. Fields I understand that your point here is to make wild accusations based on your supposed higher intellectual world view to “educate us unscientific, unlearned fairy tale believers”.